shivanshdave/2020-432/projects/project2/README.md

 The form also has a place for other comments or questions for Dr. Love about your Project 2.

-On the basis of your submitted Proposal Form, we will either approve or reject your Project 2 idea.
+When we receive your Proposal Form, we will either approve or reject your Project 2 idea.
 Once we approve your idea, you’re all set.

 - If we cannot approve your proposal, we’ll tell you why, and you’ll then edit your response and re-submit.
 - The main reason why we don’t approve projects is that we don’t understand your description of your data set, or how your research question can be addressed using your data set - so focus on making those descriptions and questions as clear as possible.
 - If you commit in the Proposal Google Form to working with a partner, we will generally expect you to maintain that approach through the entire Project, barring extraordinary circumstances.
 If a change is required, email Dr. Love as soon as possible.

+## Advice for the Proposal

 Below, you'll find subsections providing: